aviskase/aviskase.github.io/content/pages/i-dont-track-you/index.md

 ---
-Title: I don't track you
+title: I don't track you
 ---

 When you visit this website, I don't track you.